Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

     - CRUSHER_ANVIL_TARGET_ENEMIES=false
 ```

-- The map can contain a special "shared" property which is applied to all kits.
-If the same property is overridden for a specifc kit and also in "shared", then the value for the specific kit is priortized.
+- The map can contain a special "shared" property.
+Overrides defined in this property are applied to all kits.
+If the same property is overridden for a specific kit and in "shared", then the value for the kit is prioritized.

 ```yml
 kitDataOverrides: